spectrocloud/librarium/packages/docs/content/09-registries-and-packs/1-adding-a-custom-registry.md

 ```

 *
-    * Provide the appropriate values while ensuring that the Common Name matches with the registry hostname.
+    * Provide the appropriate values while ensuring that the Common Name matches the registry hostname.

     ```
     Country Name (2 letter code) [XX]: